-Whether you want to be entertained, escape to an alternate world, or just indulge yourself in someone else’s problems, a good book's always a surefire way to keep you occupied.
-Don't know where to start?
-Let our recommended reads help guide you to literary bliss.
-Our Best Book list features good suggestions from all of the Primark family.
-Who knows?
-It might even be the perfect time to start your own virtual book club.
+Whether you want to be entertained, escape to an alternate world, or just want to indulge yourself in someone else’s problems, a good book is always a sure way to keep you occupied.
+If you’re unsure of where to start, then let our recommended reads help guide you to literary bliss.
+Our best book list features a range of suggestions from all of the Primark family.
+Who knows, it might even be the perfect time to start your very own virtual book club.

 Our Best Books To Read During Lockdown